California drivers need to have liability insurance or an applicable alternative. If you don’t have insurance, it could spell trouble.

 California’s DMV may suspend your vehicle registration if:

-- They are notified you canceled your insurance and you don’t replace your insurance within 45 days
+- They are notified you canceled your auto insurance and you don’t replace it within 45 days

-- You register your vehicle with false proof of insurance
+- You register your vehicle with false proof of auto insurance

 If you, like most drivers, choose to go with proof of auto insurance as your proof of financial responsibility for your vehicle, you must carry insurance with liability coverage minimums established by California Vehicle Code 16056.
 Those minimums are: